 It is vital for the safety of pupils, staff and other adults that we all adhere to the following arrangements for bringing pupils to school in the morning and collecting them at the end of the day.

 Arriving in the Morning

-We have staff on duty on the school premises from 8.50am.
+We have staff on duty on the school premises from 8.50am when the Junior and Infant Gates will open.
 Only pupils who are registered with and actually attend the school’s Breakfast Club will be supervised before this time.
-The gate at the junior end of the school will be open for pupils to attend Breakfast Club from 8.15am.
-Any other pupil must wait until 8.50am.

 Once the gates are locked, late arrivals, both juniors and infants, should arrive via the main reception entrance.
 There will be no access for pupils to the school from reception before 9.00am.

 At the end of the school day – Infants

 Infant pupils finish school at 3.00pm.
 Parents/Guardians of pupils in Infant classes can gain access onto the infant playground area via the gate at the infant end of the school.

 Parents/Guardians will be able to receive their children from the infant staff on the infant yard.
 Once Parents/Guardians have collected their children from the infant classes they should then leave the school premises via the gate at the infant end of the building.